hwayne/hacker-test-history/README.md

 ####  0009 ...
 Missed your own wedding?

 ####  000A Have you ever programmed while intoxicated?

+This is `000A` and not `0010` because the numbering is in hexadecimal.
+Hexademical, or base 16, uses 0-9 and a-f as digits.
+As `16=2⁴`, you can represent an 8-bit byte as 2 hex numbers.

 ####  000B ...
 Did it make sense the next day?